-- make an immediate assessment of the health and safety of the Complainant and the campus community, - determine and oversee interim measures that are immediately necessary (including no contact orders), and - provide to the Complainant a written explanation of rights and reporting options (including the right to report to the police), and available campus and community resources.
+- make an immediate assessment of the health and safety of the Complainant and the campus community, - determine and oversee Supportive Measures that are immediately necessary (including no contact orders), and - provide to the Complainant a written explanation of rights and reporting options (including the right to report to the police), and available campus and community resources.

 Also see Location Responsibilities in Section V.B.11 and Appendix III.
-The Title IX Officer will also inform the Complainant of the range of possible outcomes of the report, including interim, remedial, and supportive measures and disciplinary actions, and of the procedures leading to such outcomes.
+The Title IX Officer will also inform the Complainant of the range of possible outcomes of the report, including Supportive and Remedial measures and disciplinary actions, the procedures leading to such outcomes, and their right to make a DOE Formal Complaint.